On the phase aberration estimation using common mid-angle correlations: Fluctuations of common-mid-angle correlation phases

-We use $\langle\phi\rangle$ to denote the phase of ensemble-averaged correlations $\langle C\rangle$ studied in the previous section.
-In order to quantify the fluctuations of $\phi$ due to speckle, we compute its variance $\sigma^2_{\phi}$ by propagating the uncertainties of the real and imaginary parts of $C$:
+We use $\langle\phi\rangle$ to denote the phase of ensemble-averaged correlations $\langle C\rangle$ studied in Section~\ref{sec:theory}.
+To quantify the fluctuations of $\phi$ due to speckle, we compute its variance $\sigma^2_{\phi}$ by propagating the uncertainties of the real and imaginary parts of ${\widehat{C}}$: